askucher/reactify-ls/README.md

 `reactify-ls` makes it possible.

-It gets benefits of both world and combine them into one powerful machine.
+It gets benefits of both worlds and combines them into one powerful machine.
-Most of companies of SF use React right now.
+Most of companies in SF use React right now.
-And they will be not be able to ingore `reactify-ls` when we get the sufficient level of quality state.
+And they will be not be able to ingore `reactify-ls` when we get the sufficient level of quality.
-It is just future.
+It is the future.
 React will have to evolve into something next.
-This is evolution of React.
+This is an evolution of React.
 ```